alexnesov/Hadoop-AWS-EC2-Setting/README.md

 Creating such an executable is handy since this file will be executed at every instance reboot, making these enironnement variables persistent.
 Indeed,```/etc/profile``` and ```/etc/profile.d``` both contain startup files.

 More informations about ```/etc/profile``` <a href="http://www.linuxfromscratch.org/blfs/view/6.3/postlfs/profile.html">here</a>

+</br></br>
+Stopping an AWS EC2 instance resets the DNS.
+Hence, Hadoop will require us to adjust this.
+Here again, we see the usage of such a file, faciliting our life for continuous adjustements.